awwx/ar/readme.md

 which I hope will fix list splicing in nested quasiquotes which was giving people trouble writing macro-defining macros.

+* global variables are stored in an Arc table instead of in a Racket namespace

+as an experiment to see if the simpler data structure is sufficient.

 * replaces (stdin), (stdout), (stderr) with stdin, stdout, stderr

 removing an unnecessary layer of parentheses.